| Shipping & Receiving Victorias

 The plants should be fed weekly based on pad size and number

+for optimum growth and flowering.
 If you have turtles, ducks, large koi or crawfish in your

 pond, you will need to cage your Victorias until they reach adult